 The first step to becoming a volunteer is to attend a free, one-hour information session that covers the history of the Center, its programs, services, roles and responsibilities of volunteers and the application and training process.

 There are no orientations scheduled at this time.
-Please check back with us towards the end of Summer.
+Please check back with in the next couple of months.